-Real Estate Investment Banking
+Strategic Real Estate Investment Banking

 $80B+

-Estimated market value of owned real estate across credit unions and community banks
+Owned real estate across credit unions and community banks

 9,000+

-Financial institutions screened across NCUA and FDIC regulatory databases
+Institutions screened across NCUA and FDIC databases

 $0